RaunakDiesFromCode/MeowMe--make-yourself-a-cat/README.md

 * **Mouth detection (talking):**
   When you start talking, the cat switches between **talk open** and **talk shut**.
-  If you stop talking for more than 1 second, it goes back to normal.
+  If you stop talking for more than 1 second, it goes back to normal, else it keeps switching.

 * **Smile detection:**
   If you smile, the cat replaces its **normal** pose with a **smile** (if `cat_smile.jpg` exists).